aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/aspose-cells-object-model/_index.md

 |**Shapes & Shape objects**|
 | :- |
 |![todo:image_alt_text](aspose-cells-object-model_14.png)|
 A Shape object represents a shape in the worksheet.
-Developers can set the style of shape and other related properties using Shape object.
+Developers can set the style of the shape and other related properties using a Shape object.

 ## **SparklineGroupCollection/SparklineGroup**
 Each Worksheet object contains a SparklineGroupCollection object that represents a collection of all SparklineGroup objects in a worksheet as shown below: